PedroCristo/portfolio_project_1/README.md

 * [Google Fonts:](https://fonts.google.com/)
    * Google fonts were used to import the 'Poppins' and 'El Messiri' fonts throughout the style.css.
 * [Font Awesome:](https://fontawesome.com/)
-    * Font Awesome are used as a icons for user UX purposes.
+    * Font Awesome are used as an icons for user UX purposes.
 * [Git](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/)